 LFAS will provide the exact percentage-based fee to each client based on both the nature and total dollar asset value of the account(s).
-Management fees for client accounts are calculated and billed quarterly in advance based on the fair market value of client's account(s) assets under management as of the last business day of the previous calendar quarter.
-Fee calculations are adjusted for deposits and withdrawals from the client's account(s), pro-rated from the transaction date to the end of the previous quarter.
-Fees are prorated (based on the number of days service is provided during the initial billing period) for your account opened at any time other than the beginning of the billing period.
-In the event a client terminates an advisory agreement with LFAS and an advisor, any unearned fees resulting from payments made by clients in advance will be refunded to the client.
+Management fees for client accounts are calculated and billed monthly in advance based on the fair market value of client's account(s) assets under management as of the last business day of the previous calendar month based upon actual days/365.
+New accounts are billed twice at the beginning of the month following funding date - once in arrears from funding date through the end of the month and once in advance for the next month billing.
+In the event of termination, the Firm will refund the prorated portion of the Advisory Fee for the remainder of the month in which the account is terminated.